beichenglangzi/KModules/IAP Manager/README.md

 // restore the only non-consumable of your game: manager.restore()
 ```
-Finally, we need to handle transaction success or failure.
+Finally, we need to handle transaction completions.
 Initially, I implemented completion handlers for the **purchase** and **restore** functions.
 However, since the completion handlers will be called on another thread when the transaction completes, it is not thread-safe, and one should avoid implementing the game's logic inside the completion handlers.
 Therefore, I used the most straightforward approach:
 ```
 if let result = manager.check() {
     if(result == "failed") {